-- (a) Subject to RIE procedures approved by the PACA, the operator may internally approve only a one-time extension of category B and C only (CAR MEL.011) rectification intervals in accordance with the MMEL, provided that: - (1) The extension of the rectification interval is, as a maximum, of the same duration asthe rectification interval specified in the MEL item; - (2) The rectification interval extension is not used as a normal means of conducting MEL item rectification and is used only when events beyond the control of the operatorhave precluded rectification; - (3) A description of specific duties and responsibilities for controlling extensions is established by the operator; - (4) PACA is notified of any extension of the applicable rectification interval within seventy-two (72) Hours or three (3) workings days; - (5) A plan to accomplish the rectification at the earliest opportunity is established. - (b) In cases where the operator does not hold internal RIE approval privileges, the operator may apply for an extension of category B and C only, in accordance with the MMEL rectification intervals to PACA and within a timescale acceptable to the PACA.
+- (a) Subject to RIE procedures approved by the CAA, the operator may internally approve only a one-time extension of category B and C, with rectification intervals in accordance with the CAR-MEL.011, provided that: - (1) The extension of the rectification interval is, as a maximum, of the same duration as the rectification interval specified in the MEL item;

+- (2) The rectification interval extension is not used as a normal means of conducting MEL item rectification and is used only when events beyond the control of the operator have precluded rectification; - (3) A description of specific duties and responsibilities for controlling extensions is established by the operator which shall include a historical analysis of the MEL item for the previous thirty (30) days; - (4) CAA is notified of any extension of the applicable rectification interval within seventy-two (72) Hours; - (5) A plan to accomplish the rectification at the earliest opportunity is established. - (b) In cases where the operator does not hold internal RIE approval privileges, the operator may apply for an extension of category B and C only, in accordance with the approved MEL rectification intervals to CAA and within a timescale acceptable to the CAA. - (c) In cases where a category D items cannot be cleared within the applicable time (120 days) an extension can be applied for on the submission of substantiating evidence for request of extension approval from the CAA. - (d) Operators shall approach the CAA for an approval of a second extension of CAT B and C where the privilege given under CAR MEL.013 (a) have been exercised or an approval has been obtained for a first RIE approval under CAR MEL.013 (b).